 Are you a new manufacturing CFO?
 Have not been exposed to manufacturing accounting or operations yet?
 It’s very important to understand the nuances of this industry to be successful in your role.
 Most manufacturing companies start looking for a senior finance operations leader once they grow to $20-50 mil in revenue.
-Before that, financial operations are majorly outsourced and managed in smaller accounting systems such as QuickBooks, most likely with the help of an external CPA firm.
-The operations, on the other hand, are primarily managed by owners or principals of the firm.
+Before that, they might outsource financial operations or manage with smaller accounting systems such as QuickBooks.
+Most likely with the help of an external CPA firm.
+The owners or principals of the firm primarily manage the operations.

-Before we start digging into the CFO role itself, it will be beneficial to understand the difference between a controller and a CFO role, how they differ, and how you both will be collaborating.
+Before we start digging into the CFO role itself, it will be beneficial to understand the difference between a controller and a CFO role.
+How they differ, and how they both will be collaborating.
 Here is a snippet from the article published by one of the top recruiting agencies:

 This is an example of a discrete manufacturer from the New York area that produces surgical instruments for the dental healthcare industry.

-This is another example of a discrete manufacturer from the New York area that produces fluid sealing and pipeline solutions for several industries.
+This is another example of a discrete manufacturer from the New York area.
+That produces fluid sealing and pipeline solutions for several industries.
 Including Chemical Processing, Primary Metals, Pulp and Paper, and Pharmaceutical

 This is another example of a process manufacturer from the New York area that manufacturers packaged food for pets.

 Able to spot the difference between discrete and process through these examples?
 The key distinction is in their manufacturing process.
 And how they manufacture these products.
 Process manufacturing utilizes formulation to produce their goods whereas discrete uses BOM (bill of the material).
-The formulation could look like a mathematical formula (M3=2*M2+M1) and may have interdependencies between the quantities or proportion of each material, whereas, in case of discrete, the BOMs could have several layers due to sub-components but typically the quantity of a material is not dependent upon the other material.
+The formulation could look like a mathematical formula (M3=2*M2+M1).
+And may have interdependencies between the quantities or proportions of each material.
+In the case of discrete, the BOMs could have several layers due to sub-components.
+But typically the quantity of a material is not dependent upon the other material.

-For the sake of simplicity, most Food and Beverage, Chemicals, and Pharmaceuticals companies fall under the process industry while the other companies that are slightly more hardware-centric or assembly-oriented for example, Industrial Machinery.
-Or Electrical and Electronics Manufacturing, Automotive, Windows and Doors, and Medical Devices would be examples of discrete manufacturing.
+For the sake of simplicity, most Food and Beverage, Chemicals, and pharmaceutical companies fall under the process industry.
+The other companies that are slightly more hardware-centric or assembly-oriented for example, Industrial Machinery.
+Or Electrical and Electronics Manufacturing, Automotive, Windows, and Doors.
+As well as Medical Devices would be examples of discrete manufacturing.
 If you are still not sure, here is what Google suggests in their first search result:

-Once you have mapped your inventory, the next task would be to identify all your resources including machines, tools, and mapping them to each operation.
+Once you have mapped your inventory, the next task would be to identify all your resources including machines or tools.
+As well as mapping them to each operation.
 Since manufacturing has a lot more moving parts and expensive machines, mapping these operations helps you with costing, as well as scheduling and predicting demand for labor so your production could run at an optimum level.

 Assuming that you have a deep background in finance and accounting so I don’t plan to cover those topics in detail here.
-The only difference between accounting for manufacturing and other organizations would be the chart of accounts as they are fairly detailed in manufacturing organizations, primarily to accommodate product costing.
+The only difference between accounting for manufacturing and other organizations would be the chart of accounts.
+Because they are fairly detailed in manufacturing organizations, primarily to accommodate product costing.
 Each BOM, as it moves through the production process, could update several charts of accounts as the labor and materials get reported on the production order.

-Once you have documented and gathered major details of your business, the next task would be to analyze different customer and vendor groups and cleanse the data if there are any duplicates or obsolete records.
+Already documented and gathered major details of your business?
+The next task would be to analyze different customer and vendor groups.
+As well as cleanse the data if there are any duplicates or obsolete records.
 You might also need to map end-to-end sales and purchase processes.
-Finally, you need to understand how the timesheets, expenses, and payroll.
+Finally, you need to understand how they generate timesheets, expenses, and payroll.
 This will provide a comprehensive view of the organization.

 This might feel overwhelming.
 But once you understand the business, that’s when your job starts.
 As noted in the beginning, your role is to streamline operations and automate processes so the company could scale.
 The more manual and ad-hoc processes you might have, the more bottlenecks and duplication of efforts you would have with your operations, making them inefficient and expensive.
 Your goal should be to automate and standardize as much as possible.

 While documenting these processes would help in identifying inefficiencies, if you don’t have a fully connected system in place that integrates all of your processes, it will be hard to implement your recommendations and process suggestions, making your job harder to streamline your operations.

 This is why you should incorporate the implementation of a fully integrated system as part of your efforts.
-In fact, in some cases, you may be asked during your interview if you have implemented an ERP in the past, or the implementation of an ERP could be the driving factor for this position.
-Typically when a company feels that its operations need to be streamlined, organized, or optimized for the next phase of growth, what it really means is that they are ready for an ERP implementation.
+In fact, in some cases, they may ask you during your interview if you have implemented an ERP in the past.
+Or if the implementation of an ERP could be the driving factor for this position.
+Typically when a company feels that they need to streamline its operations for the next phase of growth, it means that they are ready for an ERP implementation.
 An ERP implementation goes through several phases preparation and documentation.
 The abovementioned steps are pre-cursor to an ERP implementation.